bjornregnell/lth-eda016-2015/teachers/README.md

 # For Teachers

-This folder contains guidlines for teachers/supervisors (in Swedish)
+This folder contains guidlines for teachers supervisors (in Swedish)